centreon/centreon-documentation/fr/integrations/plugin-packs/procedures/hardware-storage-netapp-ontap-snmp.md

 ## SNMP

-Connect to your NetApp server and configure SNMP.
+Connect to your NetApp and configure SNMP.

 ## Centreon Configuration